Cray-HPE/docs-csm/operations/255-FIRMWARE-ACTION-SERVICE-FAS.md

 TODO Revised this topic to fit into update_firmware_with_fas.md

 ## Prerequisites
 The Cray command line interface (CLI) tool is initialized and configured on the system.
-See "Configure the Cray Command Line Interface (CLI)" in the HPE Cray EX System Administration Guide S-8001 for more information.
+Refere to "Configure the Cray Command Line Interface (CLI)" in the "HPE Cray EX System Administration Guide S-8001_ for more information.

 > **`IMPORTANT`** It may be necessary to explicitly set the power state of certain devices before performing a given firmware update.
 Refer to ()[] in order to understand the process for setting power state and controlling relevant settings.